michelesr/thesis/src/ci.md

 #### Docker caching system

-In order to reduce build times, providing a faster feedback to the developer, the Docker caching system can be exploited.
+In order to reduce build times, providing a faster feedback to the developer, the Docker caching system is exploited.
 When Docker builds an image from a Dockerfile, if it founds an image layer already produced for that instruction, it avoids the recreation of that layer.
-The cache can be invalidated when the Dockerfile changes, or for the COPY instructions, when the content inside the directory to copy changes.
+The cache is invalidated when the Dockerfile changes, or for the COPY instructions, when the content inside the directory to copy changes.